EmirZeybek/To-Do-App/README.md

 Java implementation of a to do app.
+(Personal Project)

 Mostly focused on using SQL effectively using a custom connector class.